 “Should I Transfer Colleges”: Good Reasons To Transfer

-- You have finally decided what subject you want to major in, but it is not offered in the college you are attending.
+- You decided what subject you want to major in, but it is not offered at your college.

-- You’ve switched majors and there is a better program elsewhere.
+- You switched majors and there is a better program elsewhere.

-- A change in your family’s financial resources requires you to move to a less expensive college.
+- Changes in your family’s financial resources require you to move to a less expensive college.

-- You’ve completed your Associate’s Degree and you’re ready to transfer to a four year college to earn your Bachelor’s.
+- You completed your Associate’s Degree and you’re ready to transfer to a four year college to earn your Bachelor’s.

 - A change in your family’s dynamics requires you to move closer home to meet certain obligations.